dagster-io/dagster/docs/docs-next/docs/tutorial/quick-start.md

 2. Open your web browser and go to `http://localhost:3000`

-3. You should see the Dagster UI along with all three assets.
+3. You should see the Dagster UI along with the asset.

 3. Click Materialize All to run the pipeline.